VenkataSateesh8/Nykaa-Products-Webscraping-and-Analysis/README.md

 ---

 ## **Project Objective**
 To collect and analyze body lotion product data from the Nykaa website — focusing on key attributes such as **product name, price, volume, and brand**.
 This project helps identify **pricing trends**, **volume distribution**, and **brand-wise insights**, without relying on customer reviews or ratings.
-- Clearly define the purpose of this project — collecting Nykaa body lotion product data and analyzing key features like price, volume, and brand.
+To extract and analyze data from the Nykaa website for body lotion products using Python.
+The goal is to understand pricing trends, volume distribution, and brand insights — based only on product metadata.

 ---